World Series: George Springer immediately redeems his terrible decision to dive

 HOUSTON -- Baseball is a game of failure.
 We consider players who fail at the plate a mere 60 percent of the time excellent at their craft (I'm talking on-base percentage, guys, because walking counts).
 Players have to be unbelievably mentally tough to go through stretches struggling because of the unique nature of this being a daily sport.

 Knowing this, I'm a sucker for redemption stories.
-Game 5 of the World Series (a 13-12 extra-innings Astros win) provided an incredible and nearly-immediate redemption story for Astros center fielder George Springer.
+Game 5 of the World Series (a 13-12 extra-innings, extra-insane Astros win) provided an incredible and nearly-immediate redemption story for Astros center fielder George Springer.

 In the top of the seventh inning, Dodgers first baseman Cody Bellinger sent a rocket to center field.
 There was a runner on first base and one out.
 Springer had no chance at the ball, but showed a wee bit too much ambition and aggression, choosing an ill-advised dive attempt.
 He didn't come close to catching the ball, which got way past Springer and resulted in an RBI triple for Bellinger.